How the Pump Sizing & Power Calculator Works

 f = 0.25 ÷ [ log₁₀( ε/(3.7D) + 5.74/Re0.9 ) ]²

-The absolute roughness ε is set by the selected material — for example commercial steel 0.045 mm, stainless 0.015 mm, cast iron 0.26 mm, PVC/plastic 0.0015 mm.[5]
-You can also enter an optional number of 90° elbows; each is added as a minor loss ΔP = K × (ρ × v² / 2) with K ≈ 0.9, at the pipe size provided (defaults to zero).[14]
+The absolute roughness ε is set by the selected material — for example commercial steel 0.045 mm, stainless 0.015 mm, cast iron 0.26 mm, PVC/plastic 0.0015 mm.[3]
+You can also enter an optional number of 90° elbows; each is added as a minor loss ΔP = K × (ρ × v² / 2) with K ≈ 0.9, at the pipe size provided (defaults to zero).[11]
+The tool also reports the resulting suction and discharge velocities and checks them against recommended ranges — about 1.2–2.1 m/s on the suction line and 1.2–3 m/s on the discharge line (Crane TP-410).[12]
+Velocity drives friction loss (and thus energy cost), so if a line runs faster than its recommended ceiling the tool flags it: a larger bore lowers velocity, pressure drop, power and operating cost.
 This is the route to use whenever the pipe data is available.

 Method 2 (fallback): simplified gradient.
 If detailed pipe data isn’t available, the tool estimates friction from length alone using published liquid-line rules of thumb — roughly 0.4 psi per 100 ft on the suction line and 2 psi per 100 ft on the discharge line,[5] which work out to about: